 (1) Every person who carries on business as a settlement agent during the whole or any part of a year shall cause his trust accounts for that year, or part of a year, as the case may be, to be audited by an auditor duly qualified or approved under this Division.

-(2) The auditor shall conduct the audit in accordance with accepted auditing practice, including selective testing when the auditor considers it appropriate and in accordance with such other requirements as are determined by the Board.
+(2) The auditor shall conduct the audit in accordance with accepted auditing practice, including selective testing when the auditor considers it appropriate and in accordance with such other requirements as are determined by the Commissioner.

 (3) The auditor shall within 3 months after the end of each year —

-(a) deliver to the Board a report of the result of the audit, verified by statutory declaration of the auditor, in an approved form; and
+(a) deliver to the Commissioner a report of the result of the audit, verified by statutory declaration of the auditor, in an approved form; and

 (b) deliver a copy of the report so verified to the settlement agent.